Genetic history of North Africa: Autosomal DNA

 On 13 January 2012, an exhaustive genetic study of North Africa's human populations was published in PLoS Genetics and was undertaken jointly by researchers in the Evolutionary Biology Institute (CSIC-UPF) and Stanford University, among other institutions.

-The study reveals that the genetic composition of North Africa's human populations is extremely complex, and the result of a local component dating back thirteen thousand years to approximately 11,000 BC and the varied genetic influence of neighbouring populations on North African groups during successive migrations.
+The study highlights the complex genetic makeup of North Africa.
+This genetic composition shows a significant local component that became more distinct around 12,000 years ago, possibly influenced by migrations, population expansions, or other demographic events.
 According to David Comas, coordinator of the study and researcher at the Institute for Evolutionary Biology (CSIC-UPF), "some of the questions we wanted to answer were whether today's inhabitants are direct descendants of the populations with the oldest archaeological remains in the region, dating back fifty thousand years, or whether they are descendants of the Neolithic populations in the Middle East, which introduced agriculture to the region around nine thousand years ago.
 We also wondered if there had been any genetic exchange between the North African populations and the neighbouring regions and if so, when these took place".

-To answer these questions, the researchers analyzed around 800,000 genetic markers, distributed throughout the entire genome in 125 North African individuals belonging to seven representative populations in the whole region, and the information obtained was compared with the information from the neighbouring populations.
+To explore these questions, the research team analyzed nearly 800,000 genetic markers across the entire genomes of 125 North African individuals from seven representative populations.
+This data was then juxtaposed with information from neighboring populations.

-The results of this study show that there is a native genetic component that defines North Africans and is "distinct" from sub-Saharan Africans and closer to (West-) Eurasians, specifically Middle Easterners and Europeans.
-In-depth study of these markers shows that the people inhabiting North Africa today are not descendants of the earliest occupants of this region fifty thousand years ago,but shows that the ancestors of today's North Africans were a group of populations that settled in the region around 12,000 years ago (ya).
-Furthermore, this distinct local North African (Maghrebi) genetic component is different from the ancestries found in the populations of sub-Saharan Africa.
+The findings reveal a distinct native genetic component in North Africans, setting them apart from sub-Saharan Africans and aligning them more closely with West-Eurasians, primarily Middle Easterners and Europeans.
+Though the study emphasizes a dominant genetic lineage in contemporary North Africans tracing back to around 12,000 years ago, it doesn't dismiss the likelihood of genetic continuity from ancient human groups present in North Africa over 60,000 years ago.
+The data suggests that while ancient human groups indeed inhabited the region, the majority of the modern identifiable genetic makeup stems from more recent periods.
+The unique North African (Maghrebi) genetic signature is distinct from ancestries found in the populations of sub-Saharan Africa.
 Modern North African populations were observed to share genetic markers in varying degrees with all the neighbouring regions (Southern Europe, West Asia, sub-Saharan Africa), probably as a result of more recent migrations.